 With your account closed, you may wonder what’s next.
 If a bank closed your account, is it impossible to get another account?

 Why was your account closed?
 Asking a bank representative or pulling your ChexSystems report should tell you why.
-If it’s something like excessive overdrafts/bounced checks, or you abused your account, it may be hard to get a ‘regular’ bank account.
+If it’s something like excessive overdrafts, bounced checks, or other abuse, you may have difficulties opening a new bank account.

 If the bank closed your account because they changed their guidelines or their structure, you might not have trouble.

-If you had issues, though, look at credit unions or look for a second chance checking account.
-You may have fewer privileges and/or pay more fees, but it will give you a chance to establish better banking habits so you can open a regular account in the future.
+If you’ve had past banking issues, there are plenty of online banks and credit unions that offer second chance checking accounts.
+You may have fewer privileges or pay more fees with these accounts.
+However, they give you a chance to establish better banking habits so you can open a regular account in the future.
+You can also look into banks that don’t use ChexSystems.

-Sometimes, it’s difficult to prevent a bank from closing your account, but you can reduce the risk with a few simple steps.
+Sometimes, it’s difficult to prevent a bank from closing your account.
+However, you can reduce the risk with a few simple steps.

 Banks aren’t in the business of covering overdrafts and bounced checks.
 They are in for profits.
 Try keeping your spending within what you have, and you won’t risk getting your account closed.
 Show responsible use of your account, and you don’t have anything to worry about.